orunco/MegaLCS/README.md

 ## Why?

 Although the Longest Common Subsequence problem has been extensively studied, most classic algorithms have a time complexity of O(n²).
-While various optimized variants exist, such as Myers', they often come with assumptions or constraints that do not hold in real-world applications involving extremely large arrays.
+While various optimized variants exist, such as Myers, they often come with assumptions or constraints that limit their ability to handle large-scale modifications.
 In such cases, only the basic LCS algorithm can be applied.
 However, computing LCS for arrays of length 1 million on CPU is practically infeasible — GPU acceleration becomes essential.

 There has been extensive research in this area, but existing implementations tend to be complex, and more importantly, most related papers lack publicly available source code :(.